urbanjost/M_intrinsics/README.md

 manpage source is maintained as flat-text files which are

 * run thru txt2man(1) to create the *roff file as a manpage
-* and then thru groff (typically) to create an additional HTML file as collected in
+* and then thru manserver(1) or groff (typically) to create an additional HTML file as collected in
    - a simple [index](https://urbanjost.github.io/fortran-intrinsic-manpages/) to
      the individual pages in HTML form
    - A single page that uses javascript to combine all the HTML